marian-nmt/marian-examples/training-basics-spm/README.md

-# Example for Training with Marian and SentencePiece
+# Marian with Built-in SentencePiece

 In this example, we modify the Romanian-English example from `examples/training-basics` to use Taku Kudo's [SentencePiece](https://github.com/google/sentencepiece) instead of a complicated pre/prost-processing pipeline.